KCErb/lucky-hasura-docker/GUIDE.md

 git grep -l 'SWARM_NAME' | xargs sed -i '' -e 's/SWARM_NAME/foo_bar/g'
 ```

 Once that's done, you can move all of the files in `proj_template` over to your Lucky app.
 The following excerpt assumes your project and LHD are siblings: `git/lucky-hasura-docker` and `git/foo_bar`.
-It also deletes all of the default scripts in `foo_bar/script` since, at the time of this writing, they are not useful in an LHD workflow.
+It also deletes all of the default scripts in `foo_bar/script` since we don't use most of them (though a couple are nice and worth cribbing [from here](https://luckyframework.org/guides/getting-started/starting-project#script-helpers)).
 It also removes the `Procfile`s and copies everything from `proj_template` to `foo_bar`.
 Be sure to replace `foo_bar` with your actual Lucky project's name!

 ```shell
 # modify foo_bar a bit